School of Information Sciences

 Admission Requirements for Inter-College Transfer Students (ICT)

-- Current University students should demonstrate interest in the major by earning a B or better in introductory courses such as IS 101, 202, 203, 205, or 206
+- Current University students should demonstrate interest in the major by completing at least two introductory IS courses with competitive grades.

 School Librarian Licensure: available in conjunction with both the MS in LIS and CAS in LIS